Utah Deaf History and Culture

 Students of the Utah School for the Deaf, spring 1945.
 They were going on the annual spring hike

-Special thanks to Dr. Robert G. Sanderson and Valerie G. Kinney for collecting and saving the newspapers that contain the history of general Utah Deaf community.
+Special thanks to Dr. Robert G. Sanderson and Valerie G. Kinney for collecting and saving the newspapers containing the history of the Utah Deaf community.

-Special thanks to W. David Mortensen for his enthusiastic support this project.
+Special thanks to W. David Mortensen for his enthusiastic support of this project.

-Special thanks to my colleague, Julie Smith for her assistance to “unstick my stuck” in the writing and thinking process.
+Special thanks to my colleague, Julie Smith, for helping me "unstick my stuck" in the writing and thinking processes.

-Special thanks to Robert Kerr for donating his time scanning the UAD Bulletins collected by Valerie G. Kinney that contain a wealth of historical information regarding the Utah Deaf dommunity.
+Special thanks to Robert Kerr for donating his time to scanning the UAD Bulletins collected by Valerie G. Kinney, which contain a wealth of historical information regarding the Utah Deaf community.

-Special thanks to Minnie Mae Wilding-Diaz for donating her time revising and editing some of the manuscripts.
+Special thanks to Minnie Mae Wilding-Diaz for donating her time to revise and edit some of the manuscripts.

-Special thanks to Helen Salas-McCarty for editing some of my manuscripts with care as well as providing detailed advice.
+Special thanks to Helen Salas-McCarty for carefully editing some of my manuscripts and providing detailed advice.

 Picture

-Students of the Utah School for the Deaf, March 1952
+Students at the Utah School for the Deaf in March 1952

 Special thanks to Bronwyn O'Hara for editing some of my manuscripts with enthusiasm and dedication.

-Special thanks to Valerie G. Kinney, the most trusted and reliable person, for providing supportive advice through consultation as well as proofreading/editing the manuscripts.
+Special thanks to Valerie G. Kinney, the most trusted and reliable person, for providing supportive advice through consultation and proofreading/editing the manuscripts.

-Special thanks to Robert L. Bonnell for his patience in allowing me to borrow his box of photographs, program books, and Utah Eagle magazines.
+Special thanks to Robert L. Bonnell for his patience in letting me borrow his box of photos, program books, and Utah Eagle magazines.

 Special thanks to Linda Berness for collecting and donating the obituaries and funeral programs of the members of the Utah Deaf Community.